Guide to the Cox Proportional Hazards Model with gbm3

 Source:vignettes/cox-proportional-hazards-guide.Rmd

-data.
-The package can handle two types of survival object as the
+for survival data.
+The package can handle two types of survival

-these objects can be created using the Surv command found
+Both can be created with the Surv function from the

-the event indicator - 0 if no event has taken place and 1 if the event
+event indicator: 0 if no event has occurred and 1 if the event has

-strata and this should be passed to gbm_dist on creation of
+into strata, which should be passed to gbm_dist when

-the CoxPHGBMDist object - see the “Model Specific
+creating the CoxPHGBMDist object; see the “Model Specific

 Parameters” vignette for more details.
-The dataset considered here is
+The dataset used here is provided

 Creating a boosted model

-Now to create the underlying boosted model the training parameters
+To create the boosted model, define the training parameters and call

 # Set-up training parameters